 Separation Under One Roof

-Where does this leave those couples separated under one roof or people contemplating separating but required to stay living separately and apart in the same home?
+Where does this leave couples separated under one roof?
+Or people contemplating separating but required to stay living and working separately and apart in the same home?

 - One party must form an intention to separate;